 Let us create a template in excel sheet.

-Now we have quantity in the column C. In kitchen terminology decimal numbers usual thing.
+Now we have quantity in column C. In kitchen terminology, decimal numbers usually thing.
 We need to show then in a fraction.

 Apply any one of the above 2 methods.

 Now it is actually in kitchen terminology.

 - We can create a fraction of up to 3 digits.

 - We can see an actual decimal number in the Formula bar.

 - If you multiply 1/4 with 2, the result will be ½.

 - We can show fractions in two ways, one as 4’s, i.e., ¼, 2/4, ¾, and another one as 8’s, i.e., 2/8, 4/8, 6/8.